| Risk Factors

 - Dry AMD—This occurs when an area of the retina becomes diseased.
 This leads to a slow breakdown of cells in the macula.
 The central vision is gradually lost.
 Dry AMD accounts for the majority of cases.

 - Wet AMD—As dry AMD worsens, new blood vessels may begin to grow.
 These new blood vessels often leak blood and fluid under the macula.
 This can lead to permanent damage of the macular region.
-Wet AMD is very uncommon.
+Wet AMD is uncommon.
 But, it accounts for the majority of blindness from this disease.

 The cause of AMD is not known.